metio/terraform-provider-k8s/docs/data-sources/iot_eclipse_org_ditto_v1alpha1_manifest.md

 Optional:

-- `create_default_user` (Boolean) Create the default 'ditto' user when initially deploying.This has no effect when using OAuth2.
+- `create_default_user` (Boolean) Create the default 'ditto' user when initially deploying.
+This has no effect when using OAuth2.
 - `devops` (Attributes) Devops endpoint (see [below for nested schema](#nestedatt--spec--devops))
 - `disable_infra_proxy` (Boolean) Don't expose infra endpoints
 - `disable_welcome_page` (Boolean) Allow disabling the welcome page
-- `ingress` (Attributes) Configure ingress optionsIf the field is missing, no ingress resource is being created. (see [below for nested schema](#nestedatt--spec--ingress))
+- `ingress` (Attributes) Configure ingress options If the field is missing, no ingress resource is being created. (see [below for nested schema](#nestedatt--spec--ingress))
 - `kafka` (Attributes) Kafka options (see [below for nested schema](#nestedatt--spec--kafka))
 - `keycloak` (Attributes) Enable and configure keycloak integration. (see [below for nested schema](#nestedatt--spec--keycloak))
 - `metrics` (Attributes) Metrics configuration (see [below for nested schema](#nestedatt--spec--metrics))
 - `mongo_db` (Attributes) (see [below for nested schema](#nestedatt--spec--mongo_db))
 - `oauth` (Attributes) Provide additional OAuth configuration (see [below for nested schema](#nestedatt--spec--oauth))
 - `open_api` (Attributes) Influence some options of the hosted OpenAPI spec. (see [below for nested schema](#nestedatt--spec--open_api))
-- `pull_policy` (String) Override the imagePullPolicyBy default this will use Always if the image version is ':latest' and IfNotPresent otherwise
+- `pull_policy` (String) Override the imagePullPolicy By default this will use Always if the image version is ':latest' and IfNotPresent otherwise
 - `registry` (String) Allow to override the Ditto container registry
 - `services` (Attributes) Services configuration (see [below for nested schema](#nestedatt--spec--services))
 - `swagger_ui` (Attributes) Influence some options of the hosted SwaggerUI. (see [below for nested schema](#nestedatt--spec--swagger_ui))